Keelhauled/LockOnPlugin/README.md

 2. Throw the files into "HoneySelect\Plugins" folder
 3. Default hotkey is N, unlock by holding the same button for a bit

+## Download
+The latest release should always be [here](../../releases)

 ## Settings
 Settings are located in "HoneySelect\UserData\modprefs.ini"

 ### Hotkeys
 All hotkeys can be set to false to disable them or set to any value from [keynames.txt](keynames.txt), no modifiers
-- LockOnHotkey = lock on to the first target in quicktargets.txt on the selected character (default key = N)
+- LockOnHotkey = lock on to targets in quicktargets.txt on the selected character (default key = N)
 - LockOnGuiHotkey = enable/disable displaying clickable targets on the selected character (default key = K)
 - PrevCharaHotkey = select previous character in the work menu (default key = false)
 - NextCharaHotkey = select next character in the work menu (default key = L)